imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Processes/Regret and prevent after committing a sin.md

 	* **About the future**: Plan for future prevention, commit to never doing it again, do good deeds for every bad deed you did to balance the scale and ask forgiveness if it affected others
 * Link to [Praying](Initiatives/worship/Praying.md): Perform Nafl repentance prayers (2 rakat) anytime, even after Asr, or integrate the intention into other Nafl prayers, like the 12 daily Sunnah prayers.
 * Link to [Remembering Death](Initiatives/good%20traits/Remembering%20death.md): Ask forgiveness and work on reconciliation to ensure smooth passage through the bridge of Qantara, avoiding delays or reduced rank in Paradise.
-* Link to [Fear and Hope](Initiatives/good%20traits/Fear%20and%20hope.md): Maintain hope in Allah's forgiveness to avoid despair and inaction after sinning.
+* Link to [Fear and Hope](Initiatives/good%20traits/Fear%20and%20hope.md): Maintain hope in Allah's forgiveness for your past sins to avoid despair and inaction after sinning.

 Here are some occasions when you should say _Astaghfirullah_: